openSUSE/news-o-o/_posts/2008-09-20-development-release-opensuse-111-beta-1-now-available.markdown

   * Re-written YaST Security module: Checks the security of your system configuration.

-**Cluster stack** features significant usability changes and has adopted OpenAIS, an industry standard also supported by leading vendors, for its core infrastructure.Â  See http://openais.org/ for more info.
+**Cluster stack** features significant usability changes and has adopted OpenAIS, an industry standard also supported by leading vendors, for its core infrastructure.
+See http://openais.org/ for more info.

 **Support for Amazon's Elastic Compute Cloud (EC2) **-- using KIWI, users can easily create an EC2 cloud based on openSUSE 11.1.
 (Documented here: http://svn.berlios.de/wsvn/kiwi/kiwi-head/doc/kiwi.pdf?op=file&rev=0&sc=0)